Tunstall Bay Water System

 Water for the Tunstall Bay system is supplied by six deep wells and a surface well.
 It is treated by filtration and chlorination at the source and then stored in a reinforced concrete reservoir.
 Some deep wells do not have chlorination, therefore chlorinated and unchlorinated well water is mixed in the storage tank.
 It is tested for chlorine residuals every day and samples are sent to Vancouver Coastal Health once a week.

-In 2017, Tunstall Bay water is changing from a flat rate billing system to a hybrid metered rate.
+With the adoption of the Tunstall Bay Annual Water Rates Bylaw No.431, 2016, Tunstall Bay water billing has changed to a hybrid metered rate.
 Bills will be sent four times a year, and will include a fixed flat rate plus an additional charge for each gallon of water used.

 Flat and metered rates

 In 2017, the Annual Flat Rate is $700 per year.
 Over time, as metered rates are fully implemented, this amount may be further decreased.

 |1501 - 3000 gal/month||$0.00441|

 |3001 - 4500 gal/month||$0.00613|

 How much water do you use?